mila-iqia/blocks/docs/plotting.rst

 =============

 Plots often give a clearer image of your training progress than textual logs.
-This is why Blocks has a :class:`~blocks.extensions.plot.Plot` extension which allows you to plot the entries from the log that you are interested in.
+This is why Blocks has a :class:`.Plot` extension which allows you to plot the entries from the log that you are interested in.

 We use Bokeh_, an interactive visualization library, to perform the plotting.